Parliament House, Dublin: Plans for the new building

-Chichester House was in a dilapidated state, and unfit for official use in spite of remedial works having been carried out on the building by Thomas Burgh from 1701-14.
+Chichester House was in a dilapidated state, and unfit for official use in spite of remedial works having been carried out on the building by Thomas Burgh from 1701 to 1714.

-The then ancient Palace of Westminster, the seat of the English (before 1707) and, later, British Parliament, was a converted building; the House of Commons's odd seating arrangements were due to the chamber's previous existence as a chapel.
+The ancient Palace of Westminster, the seat of the English (before 1707) and, later, British Parliament, was a converted building; the House of Commons's odd seating arrangements were due to the chamber's previous existence as a chapel.
 Hence MPs faced each other from former pews.

 In spite of this fact and the calls to upgrade and retain the building, in 1727 parliament voted to spend £6,000 on a new building on the site.
 It was to be the world's first purpose-built two-chamber parliament building.

 The design of this building, one of two purpose-built Irish parliamentary buildings (along with Parliament Buildings, Stormont), was entrusted to an architect, Edward Lovett Pearce, who was a member of parliament and a protégé of the Speaker of the House of Commons, William Conolly of Castletown House.
 He won the competition to design the building beating, among others, established surveyor and architect Thomas Burgh.

 During construction, Parliament moved into the Blue Coat Hospital on Dublin's northside for a period.